Azelaic Acid vs Benzoyl Peroxide for Acne: Similarities, Differences & How To Choose Between The Two

 • Gentle enough for sensitive skin

 Benzoyl peroxide is a topical antiseptic that treats acne by releasing free radicals into the skin to kill acne-causing bacteria.
-It has mild sebostatic and keratolytic properties, which means it inhibits excess oil production and dissolves skin flakes and lesions.3 These effects help to clear up acne breakouts, but may cause the skin to dry and peel.
-Like azelaic acid, benzoyl peroxide is also a powerful anti-inflammatory, making it useful in decreasing redness and irritation and easing other skin conditions like rosacea.
+It has mild sebostatic and keratolytic properties, which means it inhibits excess oil production and dissolves skin flakes and lesions.
+These effects help to clear up acne breakouts, but may cause the skin to dry and peel.

-Benzoyl Peroxide benefits
+Benefits of Benzoyl Peroxide

 Benzoyl peroxide benefits include: